 Drugs and alcohol

-Another draw back about having hot summers is that people tend to adopt less appropriate coping strategies.
+Another drawback of having hot summers is that people tend to adopt less appropriate coping strategies.
 According to the APA (2021, June 30), there is an increase in alcohol and substance use to help cope with stress.
-However, this will increase your risks of harm because of the hot weather.
+However, this will increase your risk of harm because of the hot weather.
 Thus, why not try other healthy stress management methods instead, such as the ones listed in my stress article, which you can find here.

 Aggression

-One of the worse downsides to our hot summers is the increase in violence that comes with it.
+One of the worst downsides to our hot summers is the increase in violence that comes with it.
 I’m not saying that people with mental health conditions will become more violent, but people in general are more likely to.
-Hot summers can affect behaviour and contributes to increased aggression and incidences of domestic violence (APA, 2021, June 30).
+Hot summers can affect behaviour and contribute to increased aggression and incidences of domestic violence (APA, 2021, June 30).

 An unlikely source of support for hot summers and aggression comes from Burke, Hsiang, and Miguel (2015).
 Their study was based on analysing the expanding economic literature on the links between these two variables.
 Using these sources of information, they found that hot summers and adverse climatic events increase the risk of violence and conflicts at the interpersonal and the intergroup level in societies around the world and throughout history.
 Basically, we get more irritable the hotter it gets, which can lead to violence.